-Levers are most basic machines which are used to do some work with minimal effort.
-We are aware there are various types of lever depending upon the position of the fulcrum, the force and the weight.
-Every tools which are used to perform work comes under any one of this category.
+Levers are the most basic machines which are used to do some work with minimal effort.
+A lever amplifies an input force to provide a greater output force, which is said to provide leverage.
+We are aware that there are various types of levers depending upon the position of the fulcrum, the force and the weight.
+Every tool which is used to perform work comes under any one of this category.

 - Second Class Lever

 This is a type of lever which has the fulcrum in between the weight and the force applied.
 Its order is represented as force-fulcrum-weight.
 This is the most basic type of lever.

 - Our hand pushing an object or seesaws, crowbars.

 - Using scissors represents the use of two first-class levers.

 - A wheel and axle is also an example.

 - Pulling a nail out of a wooden plank also represents a first-class lever.

 Second Class Lever

 In this, the fulcrum is at one end and the force applied is on the other end.
 The weight is situated in the middle of these two.
 The order of this would be fulcrum-weight-force.
 The application of force at one end will result in some work done on the other end.